Always something to do for the holidays or rainy day?

-But just a little more airy, because they also come in a number of nice designs:
+But something lighter, because they also come in a number of nice designs.

 The Garmin Vivofit app: also useful for YOU

 Fortunately, the mobile app also helps you a lot.
 You can monitor your child very precisely.

 All those points of net, such as activities they have to do, setting responsibilities and chores you want to encourage…that you can manage and view them all.

 Rewards can be given in the form of virtual coins or you can agree on something else, such as the amount of screen time you give them, plus you can also set family goals for them to achieve together (or just have fun competing).

 If you download the Toe-to-Toe Connect IQ app, children can compete against each other and break personal records.